321-723-0858

 In Brevard County, water heating typically accounts for 15 to 20 percent of a household energy bill.
 With Florida electricity rates continuing to climb, the choice between whole-house and point-of-use water heating can have a meaningful impact on your monthly expenses.
 Both systems have legitimate advantages, and the best choice depends on your home layout, family size, hot water usage patterns, and budget.

-How Whole-House Water Heaters Work
+Whole House vs Point of Use Water Heater: How Whole-House Water Heaters Work

 Whole-house water heaters are the traditional approach to residential hot water.
 These systems, whether tank-based or tankless, provide hot water to every fixture in your home from a single central location.
 The heated water travels through your plumbing pipes to reach each faucet, shower, and appliance that requires it.